v6d-io/v6d/docs/notes/developers/build-from-source.rst

 Building vineyard
 ^^^^^^^^^^^^^^^^^

-After the required dependencies being installed, you do a out-of-source build using **CMake**:
+After the required dependencies are installed, you do an out-of-source build using **CMake**:

 .. code:: shell